hengmhs/Resale_Tampines_HDB/readme.md

 ## Legend
 1. Red - Within 400m of Tampines MRT
+2. Green - Within 400m of a MRT station that is not Tampines
-2. Blue - Further than 400m of Tampines MRT and within 400m of Tampines East MRT or Tampines West MRT
+3. Blue - Not within 400m of any MRT station

 To use,
 1. Create virtualenv